-The passport of the Dominican Republic currently ranks on the 74th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 66 countries.
+The Dominican Republic passport is currently ranked 71st place on the Guide Passport Index.
+It provides visa-free access to 70 destinations.
 This grants it an overall medium-low mobility score.
-Its ranking has however increased over the past years from 83rd in 2011 to its current ranking.
 Dominican passport holders have visa-free access and visas on arrival to countries such as Singapore, South Korea, Taiwan, Israel and Egypt.
-Dominican citizens do however require a visa to enter about 160 destinations in the world, which requires extended travel preparations.
+Dominican citizens do however require a visa to enter about 159 destinations in the world, which requires extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

 The Dominican Republic is a former Spanish colony consisting of 31 provinces.
-The most important provinces are Santo Domingo, Santiago and Distrito Nacional.
-The country is situated in the Caribbean occupying two thirds of the island Hispaniola, which it shares with Haiti.
-It has total surface area of 48,671 square kilometers.
+The most important provinces are Santo Domingo, Santiago, and Distrito Nacional.
+The country is situated in the Caribbean occupying two-thirds of the island of Hispaniola, which it shares with Haiti.
+It has a total surface area of 48,671 square kilometers.
 The nation’s terrain is characterized by rugged mountains and highlands with fertile valleys in between.
 Its climate is tropical maritime with only little temperature variation throughout the year.

-Dominican culture is strongly influence by the its Spanish history.
-The majority of the population identify themself as Christians.
+Dominican culture is strongly influenced by its Spanish history.
+The majority of the population identifies themself as Christians.
 The official language is Spanish.
 The Dominican legal system is based on the French civil code.
 The government form is a presidential republic.
-The chief of state and head of government is the elected President Danilo Medina Sanchez.
+The chief of state and head of government is the elected President Luis Abinader Sanchez.
 Elections are taking place every 4 years.

-The official currency is the Dominican Peso (DOP), which has a current exchange rate of DOP 58 to the USD.
-The country has an open economy, generating a GDP of approximately $215 billion.
-Its citizens have a per capita income of $20,625.
-The GDP is mostly made up of the services and industry sector.
+The official currency is the Dominican Peso (DOP), which has a current exchange rate of DOP 56.7 to the USD.
+The country has an open economy, generating a GDP of approximately $121.289 billion.
+Its citizens have a per capita income of $11,308.
+The GDP is mostly made up of the services and industry sectors.
 Tourism plays a large role as it is one of the most visited countries in the Caribbean.
 The Dominican Republic is also increasing activity in the mining sector by starting extraction at Pueblo Viejo.
 This is one of the largest gold and silver mines in the world.